twpayne/chezmoi/assets/chezmoi.io/docs/reference/templates/1password-functions/index.md

 [1Password](https://1password.com/) using the [1Password
 CLI](https://developer.1password.com/docs/cli) (`op`).

-!!! warning
+!!! info

-    When using the 1Password CLI with biometric authentication, account shorthand names are not available.
-In order to assist with this, chezmoi supports multiple derived values from `op account list` that can be changed into the appropriate 1Password *account-uuid*.
+    When using the 1Password CLI with biometric authentication, chezmoi derives values from `op account list` that can resolves into the appropriate 1Password *account-uuid*.

-    ### Example
+    As an example, if `op account list --format=json` returns the following

-    If `op account list --format=json` returns the following structure:
+    structure:

     ```json
     [